- Are you interested in the nature of reality?

 This course provides an overview of three principal moral theories: Aristotle's virtue ethics as presented in his Nichomachean Ethics, Kant's deontoloical ethics as presented in his Groundwork for the Metaphysics of Morals and John Stuart Mill's rule ethics as presented in his Utilitarianism.

-Modern Philosophy (HSP203G)
+Early Modern Philosophy (HSP203G)

 Description

-A survey of Western philosophy in the 17th and 18th Centuries, with emphasis on selected topics in the epistomology and metaphysics of the period, based upon a close reading and comparison of primary texts.
+A survey of Western philosophy in the 17th and 18th Centuries, with emphasis on selected topics in the epistemology and metaphysics of the period, based upon a close reading and comparison of primary texts.
 Descartes, Hume and Kant are the principal authors discussed.

 Teaching